hmthien050209/hmthien050209/README.md

 - 🔭 I’m currently studying in a secondary school in Vietnam
 - 🌱 I’m currently learning C, C++, C#, HTML, CSS, Python, a little bit of Java and Javascript
-- 🤔 I’m looking for help with HTML and CSS, Python
+- 🤔 I’m looking for help with HTML and CSS, Python,
 - 📫 How to reach me: Sent a email to hoangminhthien05022009@gmail.com or hoangminhthiendev@gmail.com
 - ⚡ Fun fact: I'm a student but I know how to fix the computer error.
 I.T. is my favorite lesson in school.
 -->